Want a print version? We got you covered – Degree/Certificate Seeking Checklist

 b.
 Apply for a Foundation Scholarship

 The ICC Educational Foundation awards more than 600 scholarships each year!
-To apply, simply fill out the online application between January 15 and April 1.
+To apply, simply fill out the online application between October 1 through April 1.
 Some scholarships may be available year-round.
 Check the Scholarship website for more information.

 04Meet with an Advisor